openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

 *****************************

 #.
 Once you have joined the edx-platform project, you will be able to select the option
-   "Languages" from the left hand menu under "edx-platform"
+   "Languages" from the left hand menu under "edx-platform":

    .. image:: /_images/SelectLanguages.png

 #.
-Select the target language that you wish to translate to
+Select the target language that you wish to translate to:

    .. image:: /_images/SelectTargetLang.png

 #.
 If you are allowed to translate for this language the "Translate" button at the top
    will allow you to click it.
-If you are unable to click the button you may need to wait for approval to join the translation team for this language before proceeding.
+If you are unable to click the button you may need to wait for approval to join the translation team for this language before proceeding:

    .. image:: /_images/ResourceList.png

 #. **Select a resource**

-   After you become a member of a translation team for a language, you can select any of the resources in the project to begin translating it.
+   After you become a member of a translation team for a language, you can select any of the resources in the project to begin translating it:

    .. image:: /_images/SelectResource.png